Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 One of the most common reasons why you wouldn’t see birds appearing in your backyard is this: you set it up at the wrong time of year!

-Well, that might work, but you have missed out on a really good opportunity to provide food for those birds that stayed behind during winter and for those that arrive in the early migration months of February and March!
+Well, that might work, but you have missed out on a really good opportunity to provide food for those birds that stayed behind during winter and those that arrive in the early migration months of February and March!

 Here’s 4 Ways Birds Know When To Return After Winter!
 Check out this article to learn and recognize when they return after the winter period.